gradam/django-custom-user/README.md

 # django-custom-user
-Simple template for adding custom user model to the django app.
+Simple template for adding custom user model that provides all the functionality the standard model provides to the django app.

 # Steps:
 1. Put `custom_user` folder to root folder of your django_app.